-This PGCE course prepares you to teach Physical Education in the 11-16 age ranges with opportunities to gain experience of teaching post-16.
+This PGCE course prepares you to teach your specialist subject in either the 11 to 16 (with post-16 enhancement) or 14-19 age phases.
+It is a very practical course with around two thirds of the time spent in schools, mostly working with teachers and pupils, and around one third spent on directed study, with partnership training in the University and school.
 It is an integrated academic and professional preparation for teaching, combining study at either postgraduate or professional level with practical training to meet the Teachers’ Standards.

 |Academic School:||School of Teacher Development|